bytecodealliance/governance/templates/projects/proposal-hosted-project.md

 > The Bytecode Alliance should own and manage any identity-related aspects of the project including but not limited to project name, trademarks, social media channels, web pages, and internet domain(s).

-TODO: affirmation that the project's name and realted assets can be transferred to and owned by the Bytecode Alliance and supporting evidence (list of all such identity-related assets with details of ownership).
+TODO: affirmation that the project's name and related assets can be transferred to and owned by the Bytecode Alliance and supporting evidence (list of all such identity-related assets with details of ownership).

 ## Recommendations